-- b.
+- a.
+Joint venture account is a . - b.
 The parties to joint venture are called . - c.
-When co-ventures initially contribute for a joint venture which account should be debited in case when separate set of books are maintained.
+When co-ventures initially contribute for a joint venture which account should be debited

 - d.
 X maintains all records in his books.
 X spends Rs.10000 in Cash on account of joint venture.
 Which account would be credited in the Books of X. - e.
 If any stock is taken over by the venturer, it will be treated as an